armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 * For installations wihtout gRPC TLS connections, `clouddriver.insecure: true` should be included in the agent options.
    For topologies like [Infrastructure mode](({{< ref "armory-agent#infrastructure-mode" >}})) and [Agent mode](({{< ref "armory-agent#infrastructure-mode" >}})) which keep the Agent separated from Spinnaker you might want to configure TLS instead through a load balancer.
+* For HA, make sure to set `clouddriver.grpc: clouddriver-ha-grpc-service.yaml:9091`

 With the directory structure in place, deploy the Agent service: